clinical-biomarkers/biomarker-partnership/data_dictionary/README.md

     file_path           filepath of the data dictionary JSON to convert

 Optional arguments
-    -h --help           show the help message and exit -v --version        show current version number and exit
+    -o --output         alternate output path for dumping the generated schema (for testing) -h --help           show the help message and exit -v --version        show current version number and exit
 ```